What I’ve learned about these practices and events and how I approach them.

 But these sessions will often reveal which players have the most experience and functional understanding of the run schemes most often found in the league.
 If a runner is always bouncing plays to the perimeter in practice or getting swallowed up at the line of scrimmage due to tentative decision-making, it’s often a sign that he’s not experienced with the style of blocking.

-David Johnson’s physical talent and receiving ability were undeniable at this game two years ago, but he was tentative when running zone plays.
+David Johnson’s physical talent and receiving ability were undeniable at this game six years ago, but he was tentative when running zone plays.
 This was one of the reasons he was the third-string back for Arizona when he began his rookie year and why the coaches were cautious about him heading into the following summer—at least until he demonstrated improvement with zone schemes, which he credited Chris Johnson for his assistance in this area.

-It means that decisive, successful runs up the middle are positive while repeated bounces outside can mean a lack of experience or maturity as a decision maker.
+It means that decisive, successful runs up the middle are positives while repeated bounces outside can mean a lack of experience or maturity as a decision-maker.
 I won’t write off runners who exhibit the latter, but it means I’ll need to see more tape.

 Pass protection drills for running backs are also limited in scope.
 It’s a lot like performing to a test rather than real life.
 Diagnosis isn’t part of the drills.